FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ---
 layout: blog-post
 title: Securing React Native with OAuth
-description: How and why to use a centralized user management system rather than having individual applications use their own auth components.
+description: React Native lets you build mobile applications for iOS and Android using JavaScript.
+This tutorial will show you how to use OAuth to authenticate users in a React Native application.
 author: Krissanawat Kaewsanmuang
 image: blogs/bottleneck-pattern/the-auth-bottleneck-pattern.png
 category: blog